homocodian/facebook-clone/README.md

 ## Note

+Important Note: Google chrome shows phishing warning because of our vercel url, which contains "facebook", please avoid this warning on chrome.

-NOTE: At the time of writing this clone next auth's getToken method is not working on production environment that's why removed middleware
+NOTE: At the time of writing this clone next auth's getToken method is not working on production environment that's why removed middleware.